pnavaro/HOODESolver.jl/paper/paper.md

 # Statement of need

-There are many software packages to efficiently solve ODEs (one can quote DifferentialEquations in Julia [@rackauckas2017differentialequations] but also many others in Python \textcolor{blue}{(completer/citer ?)}).
-In spite of the fact that these packages include recent and advanced numerical techniques, the highly oscillatory character of the solution makes the use of these packages very limited.
-Indeed, when $\varepsilon$ is small, the solution presents oscillations whose period is proportional to $\varepsilon$.
-As a consequence, conventional methods struggle to solve such multi-scale phenomena since they require to use tiny time steps to capture high oscillations and become computationally very costly.
-On the one side, specific methods inspired by the averaging theory have been designed to deal with the regime $\varepsilon <\!\!<1$.
-On the other side, when
+The Julia package `DifferentialEquations.jl` [@rackauckas2017differentialequations] efficiently solves many ODE problems using recent and advanced numerical techniques.
+However the available algorithms do not easily solve this type of problem because of the highly oscillatory character of the solution.

+The solution presents oscillations whose period is proportional to
+$\varepsilon$.
+If $\varepsilon$ is small, conventional methods struggle to solve such multi-scale phenomena since they require to use tiny time steps to capture high oscillations and become computationally very costly.
+On the one side, specific methods inspired by the averaging theory have been designed to deal with the regime
-$\varepsilon \sim 1$ the problem ceases to be stiff and a classical integrator gives accurate result in a reasonable time.
+$\varepsilon <\!\!<1$.
+On the other side, when $\varepsilon \sim 1$ the problem ceases to be stiff and a classical integrator gives accurate result in a reasonable time.
 The true difficulty emerges for intermediate values of $\varepsilon$, for which averaging techniques are not accurate enough and, due to computational cost, standard methods are inefficient.
 Thus, a new paradigm has been recently introduced, the so-called uniform accuracy: uniformly accurate (UA) methods are indeed able to solve the original highly oscillatory problem with a precision and a computational cost that are independent of the value $\varepsilon$.
-In particular, these methods allows to skip several oscillations in a single time step, reducing the number of iterations (and then the cost of the simulation) drastically. \textcolor{blue}{(met-on des figures pour illustrer ?)}
+In particular, these methods allows to skip several oscillations in a single time step, reducing the number of iterations (and then the cost of the simulation) drastically.

 `HOODESolver.jl` intends to gather and unify recent research around